Identifying fields and preparation work for pre-sidedress soil nitrate test

 Whenever possible, the PSNT soil samples are best taken shortly before sidedressing when corn is between 8-12 inches tall.
 Soil samples taken earlier will not give a full measure of N mineralization; therefore, the amount of N credit will be smaller.

 Soil cores should be taken midway between the corn rows, avoiding the starter fertilizer band.
 The sampling depth is 12 inches.
 Each sample should be a composite of 15 to 20 soil cores and represent no more than 20 acres.
 Air-dry the sample in paper bags near a fan or heated air vent.
 Do not place wet soil in plastic bags.

 The test will measure the nitrate-N concentration in parts per million (ppm).
 The critical level is 25 ppm above which no N fertilizer is recommended for corn.
 When the concentration is below 25 ppm, the N fertilizer recommendation is adjusted accordingly.
 To determine the N credit, refer to “Michigan’s Soil Nitrate Test for Corn” by MSU Soil and Plant Nutrient Laboratory.

 Dry soil samples should be sent for testing as soon as possible to a soil lab, such as the MSU Soil and Plant Nutrient Laboratory, 1066 Bogue St. Room A81, East Lansing, MI 48824-1325.
 It takes a few days to collect and get the samples analyzed.
 You can contact the MSU Soil and Plant Nutrient Laboratory at 517-355-0218.
-Some county MSU Extension offices may have arranged some dates to deliver samples to MSU, so contact your local MSU Extension office.
 The turnaround time is 48 hours and the fee is $10 a sample.
 The results will be emailed or faxed.
 Some private soil test labs in your area may be offering the same test.